The SmallSat idea-to-space launch contest, presented by entrepreneur Peter Wokwicz and Orbital Transports, received an overwhelming number of entries

 The winner of the SmallSats Contest was chosen based on a combination of social or economic value.
 The idea had to do good for the world and/or demonstrate a path towards profitability, be economical to build and launch, and fit within 2U’s or less.

 The number and quality of ideas submitted that fit the criteria surpassed expectations, which made coming to a final decision extremely challenging.
 Submissions were only received between December 16th, 2021 and January 14th 2022, and the ideas were submitted from many different countries and by individuals with greatly varying backgrounds.
+Subsequently, an individual will turn into completely happy about a wonderful product from the online casino, everyone should ideally take this webpage to really feel good recreation enjoying online slots games.

 The official winner of the SmallSat Contest is Marc Katzef from Melbourne Australia!